What is a Newsletter? The Ultimate Guide

 How frequently should you send your newsletter?
 You don’t want to annoy your subscribers, but also want to keep them engaged.
 So what’s the best send frequency?
 A monthly newsletter is the most common cadence, as it’s not too frequent to bother your audience and it provides you with enough time to develop fresh content.
 However, some brands do see success with weekly or even daily email blasts.

 Ultimately, it’s up to the nature of your business model and the preferences of your audience.
 If you’re not sure what the right cadence is for your brand, consider offering options.
 When readers sign up for your list, give them the choice to opt-in to daily, weekly or monthly emails.
 This also allows you to segment your audience based on interest level, giving you another way to fine-tune your messaging.
+Most email marketing platforms provide automation features to ensure your messages go out on time.

 The first step to creating an email newsletter is to determine your goals.
 Is your newsletter meant to convert customers or just keep your brand at top of mind?
 Then select a few metrics for how you’ll measure your success (more on that later).

 With your goals determined, you’ll have a clear understanding of the type of content you should include.
-From there, you can build a template that suits your branding.
+From there, you can build an email template that suits your branding.
 Use your brand colors, include your logo and make it easy to browse through the newsletter content.
 It’s best to work with a graphic designer and web developer at this stage so you know your newsletter will display properly when viewed on different devices.

 When building your newsletter, there are many tools to help you create a template and deliver the final product to your subscribers.
 Examples of popular tools include: